 The agent can run on the same machine as the Eggplant DAI server, or any local or hosted machine that can connect to the Eggplant DAI server via the network.

-The agent is available as a Windows .exe file, a Mac app, or raw Python.
+The agent is available as a Windows .exe file, a Mac app, and Linux binaries for CentOS/Red Hat and Ubuntu/Debian.
 Go to File > Manage Execution Environments in Eggplant DAI to open the Manage Execution Environments window.
 Select the appropriate button for your platform to download the agent:

 When you create and save execution environments, they appear in the Manage Execution Environments window.
 You can edit or remove execution environments from this window as well.
 Note that you can view and edit any agents created in any groups you belong to from the Manage Execution Environments window.

-- Go to File > Manage Execution Environments and select Windows Installer.
+- In the Modeler UI, go to File > Manage Execution Environments and select Windows Installer.
 The eggplantAIagent.exe file is saved to your Downloads folder.

 - Open eggplantAIagent.exe, then follow the prompts to complete the installation.
-The installer saves a shortcut to Eggplant AI Agent on the Start menu.
+The installer saves a shortcut to Eggplant DAI Agent on the Start menu.

-- Go to File > Manage Execution Environments and select Mac Installer.
+- In the Modeler UI, go to File > Manage Execution Environments and select Mac Installer.
 The eggplantAIagent.dmg file saves to your Downloads folder.

 - Double-click to open eggplantAIagent.dmg.